Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Qualitative analysis

 In order to understand the complementary strengths of our proposed models, as well as how ensembling manages to improve upon their results, we run qualitative analyses using the models trained on Pistachio.

-\paragraph{Quality assessment by experts} To measure the quality of model predictions, we conducted double-blind AB-tests between models.
-Here, predictions for the same target molecule from two models were presented to PhD-level organic chemists, who were asked to express preference for one of the options.
+\paragraph{Quality and alignment assessment by experts} To measure the quality of model predictions, we conducted double-blind AB-tests comparing pairs of models or a single model with dataset ground-truth.
+Here, predictions for the same target from two sources were presented to PhD-level organic chemists, who were asked to express preference for one of the options.

-We determine model scores using a Bradley-Terry model and scale them to form ELO scores (Figure~\ref{fig:elo}).
-Interestingly, \locmodel~and \smilesmodel~exhibit similar quality, while \combinedmodel~is clearly preferred.
-As a control, we employed a baseline which naively applies only uncommon reaction templates without any ML ranking; we normalized the ELO ratings so that this model has rating $0$ (see Methods for details and Extended Data Figure~\ref{fig:pairwise_win_rates} for all pairwise win rates).
+After gathering $599$ comparisons from $9$ experts covering various pairs of sources, we grouped based on prediction rank in the corresponding model, and mapped results within each group to Bradley-Terry scores, which we used to estimate the probability of each model beating ground-truth (Figure~\ref{fig:preference}).
+We find that chemists significantly prefer~\combinedmodel's top prediction over the dataset ($P < 0.05$, mean preference rate $\approx 64\%$);~\combinedmodel~also outperforms its submodels but that does not reach statistical significance.
+As a control, we employed a baseline which naively applies uncommon templates without any ranking, and mixed $46$ baseline pairs into $599$ described above; we find that baseline predictions were rejected in over $93\%$ of cases, confirming that raters were staying attentive.
+See Methods for details and Extended Data Figure~\ref{fig:preference_raw} for the raw results.
+This is the first time a model is able to provide predictions that are more aligned to chemists' expectations than the actual reference reactions the model has been trained on.

 \paragraph{Ensembling visualization}